cadebryant/AccountMerger/README.md

 # AccountMerger
-AccountMerger is a .NET 6 console application which does the following:
+AccountMerger is a .NET 6 console application implemented as a Visual Studio 2022 solution, which does the following:
 1. Reads a JSON input file, [accounts.json](AccountMerger.Application/Data/accounts.json), which is stored in the [Data folder](AccountMerger.Application/Data/) of the [AccountMerger.Application subproject](AccountMerger.Application/).
 2. Deserializes the JSON into an `IEnumerable` of objects that implement the interface `IAccount`.
     - Each `IAccount` entry represents a customer account.